Generalizing Scaling Laws for Dense and Sparse Large Language Models: Performance Results and Discussion

-In summary, we observe that our proposed scaling law Equation \ref{ax} effectively captures the scaling behavior of Equations \ref{hoffman}, \ref{frantar}, and \ref{abnar} for dense and sparse LLMs.
-In Figure \ref{fig:ax_isoflop} the proposed scaling law shows no spike for higher sparsity with the fixed compute budget 1e20 as we observed for Equation \ref{frantar} in Figure \ref{fig:frantar_isoflop}.
-This indicates that the proposed scaling law captures the scaling behaviors for higher sparsity.
-For a given compute budget, the proposed scaling law can be used to estimate the best model hyperparameters with the given sparsity or to identify the optimal sparsity for the given model hyperparameters by using ytopt \cite{WU25, wu2025integrating}.

-In Figure \ref{fig:frantar_vs_proposed_comparison} we observe that the range of loss values is different for Equations \ref{frantar} and \ref{ax}.
-This difference is mainly because the experiments done for Equation \ref{frantar} use much smaller model sizes with at most 85M.
-For the scaling law in Equation \ref{abnar} we can see that the results are almost identical.
-These results further confirm that our proposed scaling law captures the scaling behaviors of the MoE models.

 In this work we have generalized the scaling behaviors of dense and sparse models.
 Our generalized scaling law extends and covers several existing scaling laws.
-Its limitations are related to the sparsity factor $c$ and the coefficient $\gamma$, which need to be further optimized for larger models.
-There are other ways \cite{wang2024q, thangarasa2023spdf} to introduce sparsification in a model.
-Different training approaches \cite{kumar2024scaling,chen2025scaling} may yield different scaling behavior as well.
-Further work can be done to incorporate these scaling laws into our generalized scaling law.
+Its limitations are related to the sparsity factor $c$ and the coefficient $\gamma$, which need to be further optimized for larger LLM models.